 Your Sunfire Subwoofer is designed to be placed in a corner and this will produce optimum performance.
-Experiment with at least two corners and then decide which is the best.

 - #1 is very good positioning. - #2 is also excellent but may shake the back wall too much and cause things on or along the wall to rattle too much.
 If this occurs, use the #3 position: - #3 Move the woofer approximately three feet away from the right wall and place it along the back wall as shown.
 This will substantially reduce the rattling of the back wall and will still pressurize the room with lots of bass.